 Managers need to get really open-minded.
 Behaviors trump competencies.
 I can teach you to code, but I can’t teach you to wake up every morning to come to work.
 I can’t teach work ethic.

-Thank you Sri for a fantastic, refreshing interview!Posted about 2 years ago
+Thank you Sri for a fantastic, refreshing interview!Posted over 2 years ago